 The Graduate Diploma in Secondary Teaching integrates theory and practice to ensure that graduates are able to apply the principles of effective learning and teaching in the classroom.

-The programme is made up of 4 taught papers, and 4 placements in a secondary school, giving you the opportunity to build confidence and experience as a teacher in the classroom.
+The programme is made up of 5 taught papers, and 15 weeks of practicum placements in secondary schools, giving you the opportunity to build confidence and experience as a teacher in the classroom.
 Our small classes ensure a supportive collegial environment.

 In addition, during campus based papers, students attend curriculum studies tutorials in their teaching subjects.
-These tutorials are run by practicing teachers on allocated afternoons.
+These tutorials are run by practicing teachers.

 Due to the professional nature of the qualification, students are expected to demonstrate appropriate standards of professional behaviour at all times.
 This includes aspects such as dress, punctuality and attendance.